riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 meteor add sanjo:jasmine velocity:html-reporter
 {% endhighlight %}

-The first package adds everything we need to write Jasmine tests, the second package installs the Velocity HTML reporter which provides feedback directly within the browser regarding the status of the tests:
+The first package adds everything we need to write Jasmine tests, the second package installs the Velocity HTML reporter which provides feedback directly within the browser regarding the status of the tests, you'll see the following after the packages install:

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/velocity.png" class="img-responsive" />